TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 An AMI is a template document that contains the OS and application software info to include on the EC2's root data volume.
 A particular AMI will be available in only a single region—although there will often be images with identical functionality in all regions.
+You can choose based on region, OS, architecture (32 vs 64) launch permissions or storage (instance vs ebs)

 * Amazon Quick Start AMIs - officially supported.
 * AWS Marketplace AMIs - officially supported. and by industry vendors